 More and more governments are opting for digital surveillance sometimes by framing laws, sometimes in a more blatant illegal fashion.

 Incident: Multiple attempts were made in Iran for getting fake certificates for major websites (primarily to do man-in-the-middle attack on dissidents), first on 15th March 2011, an Iranian patriot compromised a Registration Authority of Comodo, which is a root Certificate Authority(CA) to issue fake certificates for major sites (which were revoked quickly), two months later, Dutch CA DigiNotar was breached and fake certificates were issued which were used for ~ 2 months before revocation.

-Privacy on internet was not a major issue till user-generated content (or more specifically social networks) became mainstream.
-Controlled primarily from United States, they fumbled several times in Europe.
+Privacy on the internet was not a major issue till user-generated content (or more specifically social networks) became mainstream.
+Controlled primarily from the United States, they fumbled several times in Europe.
 Following are a few notable incidents –

-Incident 3: US courts order a micro blogging company to supply account data of a Parliamentarian of Iceland, of course, Iceland is not happy about this.
+Incident 3: US courts order a microblogging company to supply account data of a Parliamentarian of Iceland, of course, Iceland is not happy about this.

 Incident 4: A search engine company is ordered by French courts to remove defamatory contents about an individual (the contents were generated based on the court cases going against him), of course, the cases are still available online.

 And the European Union is working on tougher data protection laws for the companies to access its internal market.